 These factors are important to potential guests as well.
 According to search and marketing giant Moz, the most frequently selected review filter is “most recent reviews first” and this is reiterated by BrightLocal's study stating “73% of consumers only pay attention to reviews written in the last month”.
 While glowing recommendations from ten years ago are fantastic for reminiscing over the wonderful experience that you provided even back in the day, they won’t count for much without more recent reviews to confirm that those wonderful experiences are still what travellers can expect from you.

 By proactively asking guests for reviews, you can encourage people who were satisfied but who may not have been inclined to write a review on their own to give you a review.
 Often, the guests compelled to write reviews online are either of the very happy or very angry variety, while the "silent majority" – those whose expectations were met but not exceeded or fallen short of – don't bother to go through the effort if left to their own devices.

 If you’re still worried that indiscriminately asking all guests for reviews will result in more negative reviews, remember that a Cornell University study, which examined 1.28 million reviews on Tripadvisor found that the vast majority of reviews (more than 70%) were positive, with ratings of 4 or 5, while only 15% had ratings of 1 or 2.
 This means that getting more reviews will often (70% of the time) translate into more positive reviews for your hotel.

 Provide guests with a way to communicate with you

-GuestRevu data shows that guests who have gone through the process of filling out a direct online questionnaire form a hotel before they submit a TripAdvisor review tend to give the hotel a higher rating.
+GuestRevu data shows that guests who have gone through the process of filling out a direct online questionnaire from a hotel before they submit a Tripadvisor review tend to give the hotel a higher rating.